antmicro/dl-in-iot-course/cfu-playground/README.md

 export CFU_ROOT=$(pwd)/CFU-Playground
 export PROJ_DIR=$(pwd)/cfu_proj
 ```

+`NOTE`: Those variables need to be set every time a fresh environment (fresh Docker container or shell) is created.

 Now, we do not have a hardware to test the design on, so we will simulate it using [Renode](https://renode.io/).
 For more details on the framework check out [Renode docs](https://renode.readthedocs.io/en/latest/).